How to Cut Laminate Countertop: A Comprehensive Guide

 Step-by-Step Guide to Marking Cutting Lines

 3. Account for Overhang: If you want the countertop to overhang the cabinets, add the desired overhang measurement to your total length and width.
-Common overhangs range from 1 to 1.5 inches.
+Common overhangs typically range from 1 to 1.5 inches.

 Advanced Marking Techniques